Gamer Koala

 The Best Nintendo 3DS Games of All Time

-Did anyone else think Nintendo was crazy when they announced a 3D capable handheld that didn’t require glasses?
-But, of course, history has proven that underestimating Nintendo tends to be a mistake.
-The 3DS exploded onto the scene with its new gimmick being backed up by some truly great releases.
+The 3DS exploded onto the scene with its new gimmick backed up by some great releases.
 Not to mention the full backward compatibility with the established DS library of games.

 Join us as we celebrate the best Nintendo 3DS games that defined the handheld’s legacy and stood the test of time.